wp-plugins/rich-contact-widget/readme.txt

 = 0.6 =
 * Added mobile check with is_mobile() for the "tel:" link (link is displayed only if is_mobile() is true)
 * Cleaned up some code with checked() and selected() functions
+* Moved screenshots to assets folder, reducing the size of the plugin zip file

 = 0.5 =
 Added option for static image map displayed in the widget, linking to Google Maps